 STV takes majority ownership of producer behind critically acclaimed police drama Blue Lights

+STV takes majority ownership of producer behind critically acclaimed police drama Blue Lights: reaction

-STV has taken majority ownership of drama producer Two Cities Television, the company behind the critically acclaimed police series Blue Lights and Patrick Melrose, starring Benedict Cumberbatch.
+STV has taken majority ownership of drama producer Two Cities Television, the company behind the critically acclaimed police series Blue Lights and Patrick Melrose, starring Benedict Cumberbatch, in a fresh boost for its increasing lucrative studios business.

 The Glasgow broadcasting group’s studios arm took a 25 per cent minority stake in Two Cities in January 2020, with an option to increase that to a majority position upon the business becoming profitable.
 Following the initial investment, the Belfast-based company is said to have made “significant progress”, producing two series of Blue Lights for BBC One, with the second series due to air in 2024.
 This follows previous success with Bafta award-winning show Patrick Melrose for Sky and Showtime.